 All of these factors could substantially affect the overall cost and pricing structure, and also the contract term and risk allocation structure in the agreement.

-Businesses should also think carefully about the proper territorial scope of their agreements (particularly for arrangements relating to IP rights), and the basis upon which the contract can be terminated, particularly where it is intended to tie termination rights to Brexit.
+Businesses should also think carefully about the proper territorial scope of their agreements (particularly for arrangements relating to IP rights), and the basis upon which the contract can be terminated.

-In addition to contract negotiation and risk allocation, Brexit will have an impact on enforcement of contracts in cross-border disputes.
-Whilst the UK and EU courts will uphold English governing law clauses for both contractual and non-contractual obligations in cross-border disputes, the position in relation to which court will have jurisdiction over disputes, and enforcement of judgments is less certain.
-Parties entering into commercial arrangements with EU-based entities may wish to consider arbitration for the resolution of disputes, whereas an audit of existing contracts should assess the likely outcome for disputes based on existing jurisdiction clauses.
+In addition to contract negotiation and risk allocation, Brexit has an impact on enforcement of contracts in cross-border disputes.
+The UK and EU courts will uphold English governing law clauses for both contractual and non-contractual obligations in cross-border disputes.
+In relation to exclusive choice of court agreements, the UK has joined the 2005 Hague Convention in its own right but there is some divergence between the UK and the EU Commission as to the date from which the Convention applies.
+Parties entering into commercial arrangements with EU-based entities will need to consider carefully the rules on jurisdiction and enforcement and ensure that the contract deals appropriately with questions such as service of proceedings.
+Parties may also wish to consider arbitration for the resolution of disputes.